Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-constraints.md

 > Note: a well-informed reader may notice this algorithm to be similar to the one used by Java.
 This is not a coincidence: our sample inference algorithm has indeed been inspired by Java's.

-The algorithm works in two phases: *reduction* and *incorporation* which are applied to the constraint system and its current solution in turns until a fixpoint or an error is reached.
+The algorithm works in two phases: *reduction* and *incorporation* which are applied to the constraint system and its current solution in turns until a fixpoint or an error is reached (aka reduction-incorporation procedure or RIP).
 The reduction phase is used to produce bounds for inference variables based on constraints; this phase is also responsible for eliminating the constraints which are no longer needed.
 The incorporation phase is used to introduce new bounds and constraints from existing bounds.